-Hitchcock’s wrong man prototype receives a new but not terribly inspired lease on life in “Rabbit on the Moon."
-Pic traces an innocent couple caught in a conspiracy involving corrupt Mexican officials and British defense personnel.
-"Rabbit” will limp rather quietly into cable and vid safe-houses after its current solid performance in Mexican hardtops.
+Hitchcock’s wrong man prototype receives a new but not terribly inspired lease on life in “Rabbit on the Moon.”
+Noteworthy as a co-production by Mexico and Blighty, pic traces an innocent couple caught in a conspiracy involving corrupt Mexican officials and British defense personnel.
+Neither artfully enough made by writer-director Jorge Ramirez-Suarez nor produced for maximum thrills, “Rabbit” will limp rather quietly into cable and vid safe-houses after its current solid performance in Mexican hardtops.